Our Learning Program

 The learning program delivered at our child care and early education centres is underpinned by the principles, practices and outcomes of the Early Years Learning Framework and the G8 Practice Statements.
 Our team provides a program to engage, excite and extend children, ensuring their enquiring minds and evolving skills and strengths are expanded through play-based experiences.

 Our inclusive program recognises the unique existing knowledge, experience, abilities, interests and culture each child brings to our child care and early education centres, maximising the learning potential of all children.
-Our experienced educators plan and implement programs to build children’s confidence as learners.
+Our educators plan and implement a range of experiences across varied learning areas including literacy, mathematics, STEM, the arts and sustainability.
 Children have opportunities to become effective communicators, to strengthen their self-identity and wellbeing and be an active contributor to their world.

 The learning environmentWe understand the importance of creating aesthetically inviting environments, designed to optimise learning opportunities for all children.
 The physical environment becomes a third teacher, guiding children’s play, rest and learning, and provides a critical foundation for children’s holistic development.
 When our educators plan and create play spaces for children, messages are communicated about the importance they place on children and their learning.